kubernetes-sigs/reference-docs/genref/output/md/kubelet-config.v1beta1.md

 </td>
 <td>
    <p>cpuCFSQuotaPeriod is the CPU CFS quota period value, <code>cpu.cfs_period_us</code>.
-The value must be between 1 us and 1 second, inclusive.
+The value must be between 1 ms and 1 second, inclusive.
 Requires the CustomCPUCFSQuotaPeriod feature gate to be enabled.
 Default: &quot;100ms&quot;</p>
 </td>